turtlemonvh/django-windows-test/README.md

   In the `c:\PyISAPIe` folder, and add the dll at `c:\PyISAPIe\PyISAPIe.dll`.

   There should also be a few folders in that zip file from wolf++.
-Inside the `Http` directory, modify the file `Isapi.py` modify the statement modyfying the path to `os.sys.path.append('C:\inetpub\PyApp\django-windows-test\windowstest')`.
+Inside the `Http` directory, modify the file `Isapi.py` modify the statement modyfying the path to `os.sys.path.append('C:\inetpub\djangoapp\django-windows-test\windowstest')`.

   In the `Map` array, modify the middle portion to read `["/"     , "windowstest.settings"  ],`.
 This associates your django project with the root url of this IIS web server, a bit like [Apache VirtualHosts](http://httpd.apache.org/docs/2.2/vhosts/).